notmarshmllow/credax/README.md

-# CREDAX - FAST FUZZING TOOL with SMART AI and SLACK NOTIFICATIONS
+# CREDAX - FAST AND SMART FUZZING TOOL with SLACK NOTIFICATIONS
-**Credax - WHEN THE HEAT IS ON, YOU GOTTA CALL THE FUZZ.**
+**CREDAX - WHEN THE HEAT IS ON, YOU GOTTA CALL THE FUZZ.**

 Credax is a lite-weight Smart, Fast and efficient Fuzzing Tool built in Python.
 Credax uses the least of your CPU by using more concurrent tasks and less threads, thus saving your OS Threads, providing you with better speed and results.